Eye Disease Diagnosis and Management

 The iCare tonometer is a quicker alternative to applanation tonometry.
 The procedure is similar and still uses eye drops to limit patient discomfort.

-The iCare device is handle-held and is used to gently tap the surface of the cornea.
+The iCare device is handheld and is used to gently tap the surface of the cornea.
 The device instantly measures intraocular eye pressure (IOP).

-Non-contact tonometry is best known as the “puff test.”
-The testing instrument does not touch the patient’s eye and no eye drops are required.
-The hardest part can be getting the patient to sit still while facing a puff of air.
+Non-contact tonometry is also known as the “puff test.”
+The testing instrument does not touch the patient’s eye, and no eye drops are required.
 Although there is no discomfort, it can be surprising!

 The device measures intraocular eye pressure (IOP) using a tiny beam of light.
 When the air puff reaches the eye, the pressure temporarily flattens the cornea, causing the beam of light to move.
 The device calculates the light movement to measure eye pressure.